 Making a small claim

-Before you start your small claim you must write a formal letter to the person or business you disagree with - they’re called the ‘defendant’.
+Before you start your small claim it's a good idea to write a formal letter to the person or business you disagree with - they’re called the ‘defendant’.
 This is called a 'letter before claim' or a 'letter before action'.

 You'll need to do this even if you've already written to them to complain.
 If the letter before claim doesn't resolve the problem, you can start your small claim by filling in a form.